FreBio/FreBio.github.io/index.md

 I am a post-doctoral researcher specialized in **parasite genetics** at the [Department of Biomedical Sciences](http://www.itg.be/e/department-of-biomedical-sciences) in the Antwerp Institute of Tropical Medicine.

-I am studying **Neglected Tropical Diseases** that seriously reduce childhood survival rates within the poorest regions of Africa, Asia and South-America.
-Currently, my research is mainly focused on the following diseases:
+I am particularly interested in understanding how **pathogens** evolve in nature, addressing questions such as: how do parasites become drug-resistant?
+Which genes are involved?
+What is the role of parasite sex in spreading those genes?
+Answering these questions with **genetic and genomic data** could provide new hope in controlling or even eliminating diseases.
+While diseases such as HIV/AIDS, malaria and tuberculosis merit considerable scientific attention, it is important not to overlook the tropical diseases that plague the world’s developing countries.
+My research focuses on the three such diseases that have devastating worldwide consequences for both human and animal health:
 * (Muco-)cutaneous leishmaniasis caused by *L. braziliensis* and *L. peruviana*.
 While the disease is not deadly, it leads to a disfiguration of the face and consequently social stigma.
 * Animal African Trypanosomiasis caused by *T. congolense*.
 This disease is fatal in most untreated cases, resulting in annual losses of 3 million animals that increases impoverishment of sub-Saharan Africa.
 * Schistosomiasis caused by the parasitic blood fluke *S. mansoni*.

-Thanks to novel sequencing technologies we can now study the DNA of these pathogens in great detail.
-This helps us to understand the genetic basis and evolution of epidemiologically relevant traits such as drug resistance and virulence, ultimately giving new hope to improved disease control.
+This disease seriously reduce childhood survival rates.

 ## My main projects
 Kinetoplast genomics to study evolution and hybridization of eukaryote pathogens